-- 1. FSIS Form 9060-5 Export Certificate of Wholesomeness - 2.
-The following certificates are available: - a.
-For beef, FSIS letterhead certificate, Veterinary Certificate for Fresh Meat of Domestic Bovines, Consigned to the European Community, is available in English, French, Italian, and German and Spanish.
+- 1. FSIS Form 9060-5 Export Certificate of Wholesomeness - The following certificates are available: - b.
+For beef, FSIS letterhead certificate, Veterinary Certificate for Fresh Meat of Domestic Bovines, Consigned to the European Community and Italy, is available in English, and Italian.
+See Guidelines to complete.